Fuzz loves the Strawberry Shortcake and Friends series of DVD’s. Her favorite character is Angel Cake, who is a temperamental artist.

 2 teaspoons vanilla

 Combine all icing ingredients except for vanilla in a deep metal bowl which will sit comfortably on a saucepan of simmering water.
 Alternatively, put the ingredients in top of a double boiler.
 Using high speed of electric mixer, beat for 7 minutes over simmering water.
 Peaks should be either soft or perhaps stiff after 7 minutes – my icing is usually done in 7 minutes.
 If yours is not done, remove it after 7 minutes and beat for another 5 to 10 minutes or until peaks are stiff.
 Spread all over cake.
-Note: I tend to let my water get too hot, which is probably why mine is always done in exactly 7.
-It always works out, well for me, though!
-Most directions, however, say to use simmering water and do not let it boil.
+Note: If you try to speed up the process too much the icing thickens too quickly and can be grainy.